lockstockandbarrel/earth/docs/lesson1_ucs4.md

 less storage, but cannot represent as wide a range of Unicode glyphs).

+For the purposes of this tutorial what matters is that you know the internal representation is encoded differently than in the UTF-8 files, and that one kind cannot always be converted to the other simply by copying bytes from one value to the other.

-For the purposes of this tutorial what matters is that you know the memory required to hold the characters will be four times greater than if they were ASCII characters, as all UCS-4 characters are 4 byte values.
+Also note that the memory required memory required to hold UCS-4 characters is four times greater than if they were ASCII characters, as all UCS-4 characters are 4-byte values and all ASCII characters are 1-byte.

-Many useful programs adhere to these restrictions.
-A simplistic example that reads a UTF-8 file with lines up to 4096 bytes and outputs the file prefixing each line with a glyph/character count demonstrates that very little differs from a similar program that processes ASCII files:
+Many useful programs can adhere to these restrictions.

+A simplistic example that reads a UTF-8 file with lines up to 4096 bytes and outputs the file prefixing each line with a glyph/character count demonstrates that very little differs from a similar program which processes ASCII files:

 ```fortran
 program count_glyphs